limbo-works/Limbo.Umbraco.Seo/README.md

 # Limbo SEO

+**Limbo SEO** is a package for helping improving the SEO experience in the Umbraco backoffice.
+While still under development, the package currently includes:

+**Property Editors**

+- SEO Preview - eg. like the page will be shown on Google
+- Sitemap Frequency Picker - let's editors set the sitemap update frequency of a given page
+- Sitemap Page Priority - let's editor specify the page priority of a given page

+**Other**

+- Logic for easily building sitemaps - extendable via the `ISitemapHelper` interface and the `SitemapHelper` class
+- More to come 😎

 ## Installation

 The Umbraco 9 version of this package is only available via NuGet.
 To install the package, you can use either .NET CLI: